bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 Adrex caught the sandbag as it came hurling towards him, and started running as fast as he could towards the stairs to the Upper Tier.

-*This is all my fault, for not keeping my big mouth shut*, he cursed mentally.
+*This is all your fault, for not keeping your big mouth shut*, he cursed mentally.
-*If I had just made the reference to any other race, or just some materials, I would have been perfectly fine, but no - you had to compare them to the most obvious in the context*.
+*If you had just made the reference to any other race, or just some materials, you would have been perfectly fine, but no - you had to compare them to the most obvious in the context*.

 He ran as fast as he could, until he was a good 100 feet from the lift's connection to the Lower Tier, before he slowed down to a fast walk.